rashaaad19/frontend-test/README.md

 - Efficient use of `FlatList` and performance optimization.
 - Proper Redux and API integration.
 - Clean, reusable code for components like `UserCard`.
-- Bonus points for offline support.
+- Correct use of local storage

 ---